moritz-konarski/explore_programming/rust/notes/01_common_programming_concepts.md

 - the type of return values is declared after `->` after the function signature
 - the return value is the same as the last expression in a code block
-- `return` can be used to return explicitely or early, most returns are implicit and on the last line
+- `return` can be used to return explicitly or early, most returns are implicit and on the last line
     ```
     fn five() -> i32 {